 It found that both linalool and carvacrol had analgesic, anticonvulsant, and anti-inflammatory capabilities when used in a variety of methods that included applying it on the skin.

-The review also indicated that the potential, toxicological effects of essential oils in humans requires further study.
+The review also indicated that the potential toxicological effects of essential oils in humans require further study.
+Another

 Symptoms of an allergic reaction or sensitivity to bergamot oil may include:

 If you also experience symptoms like difficulty breathing, swollen lips or tongue, or nausea and vomiting, you may be experiencing anaphylaxis, a life threatening reaction.
 A person near you should call 911 or take you to the emergency room immediately.

 Anaphylaxis is a severe reaction to a trigger, such as an allergy, and is potentially life threatening.

 - difficulty breathing or wheezing